cbcj3000/Victoria-Secret-Facility-Manager/README.md

 - **Work_Unit**: A hierarchy covering Apparel, Intimates, Mens, Accessories, and Corporate.
 - **Moving_Table**: The logic-gate for staff migration and facility vacancy forecasting.

+- ## How to Use
+To explore this analytics solution locally:
+1. **Download the Dataset**: Download the `VS_Data.xlsx` file from this repository.
+2. **Download the Power BI File**: Download the `.pbix` file.
+3. **Connect the Data**: Open the Power BI file.
+If prompted for a data source, point the connection to the location of the downloaded Excel file on your machine.

 > [!WARNING]
 > Data used is NOT REAL